Where They Are Now: Business Management Careers

 Annie Perret, of Lafayette, always knew she wanted to work in the public sector.
 In choosing her major, however, she wanted a program that would allow her to explore other interests during her college years and beyond.Annie Perret works in the public sector with her business degree from UL Lafayette.

-“I chose Management as my major because I felt it was broad enough because I could choose any career path, whether it’s managing people or supply,” she says.
+“I chose Management as my major because I felt it was broad enough to choose any career path.
+Whether it’s managing people or supply,” she says.
 “It’s general enough where people can go into anything.”

 Today, Perret serves as the Executive Assistant to the Mayor of Broussard, Ray Bourque.